-The proposed project at full build-out will disturb approximately 2.17 acres.
+The proposed project at full build-out will disturb approximately 2.38 acres.
 The total drainage study area is 3.69 ac.
+The post-developed impervious area is about the same area as the pre-developed area.

 2.3 Surface Water Bodies